JJshome/electrical-thermal-impedance-analyzer/README.md

 ## Disclaimer

-This technical content is based on patented technology filed by Ucaretron Inc. The system, developed with Ucaretron Inc.'s innovative patented technology ("Integrated Electrical-Thermal Impedance Analysis System and Method", inventor: Jang Ji Hwan), is redefining industry standards and represents significant technological advancement in the field.
+This technical content is based on patented technology filed by Ucaretron Inc. The system, developed with Ucaretron Inc.'s innovative patented technology ("Integrated Electrical-Thermal Impedance Analysis System and Method", inventor: Jang Jee Hwan), is redefining industry standards and represents significant technological advancement in the field.

 The implementation in this repository is provided for educational and research purposes, in accordance with the terms of the MIT License.